+With lower prices and new technology, it’s more affordable and easier than ever to upgrade to LED linear lighting.
 Trusted manufacturers have lowered their LED lighting prices, so businesses no longer need to use less-known brands to lower costs.
 Return on investments (ROIs) are also shorter, often less than one year.
+When you include the warranties and rebates on LED linear lighting, lower prices, and faster ROIs, it doesn’t make sense to wait to convert your fluorescent and LED lamps.

 Linear LED Lighting Solutions Available Today

-Ballast-bypass LED Lighting
+Applications of LED Linear Lighting

 LED Lamp and Driver Lighting

 You don’t have to worry about ballast compatibility or accidentally inserting an old fluorescent lamp.
 Fluorescent light sources won’t snap into an LED driver.
 The driver is also compatible with your chosen LED lamps.
-Drivers require less maintenance and are more energy-efficient.
+Drivers require less maintenance and are more energy efficient.

 You have a lot of reasons to consider this LED lighting option, but it also has a few potential downsides.